julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 Protect the entrance.
 Keep the house clean.
 Use the right herbs.
 Know when to act and when to leave things alone.

+For readers who want the actual practical workings behind threshold protection, floor washes, smoke cleansing, and old household boundary rituals, the **[Household Protection Ritual Guide](/home-protection-herbal-rituals-guide/)** goes deeper into the traditional methods used to protect the home properly.

 Most importantly, do not confuse performance with practice.

 A powerful protection ritual does not need to look impressive.